dotnet/spark/docs/coding-guidelines/new-functions.md

 Comments
 --------

 Each Spark API has a comment that is used to generate the documentation on the [.NET API Browser](https://docs.microsoft.com/en-gb/dotnet/api/?view=spark-dotnet).
-The recommended approach is to start with the comments that are used by the Apache Spark comments for each function and then expand when required.
+The recommended approach is to start with comments that are used by the respective API you are attempting to expose from the Apache Spark code and then improvise when required.
+For instance, see the comments for the original implementation of `agg` in [Scala](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/RelationalGroupedDataset.scala#L223) and compare against [C#](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Sql/RelationalGroupedDataset.cs#L37).

 To find the original Apache Spark function's comment you can either go directly to the source code such as [Column Apache Spark implementation](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/Column.scala) or you can view the [Apache Spark API documentation](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.Column).